Ho Chi Minh City, also known as Saigon

 It’s hard to pass by any corner in Ho Chi Minh City without seeing something tasty to try.
 When trying out Vietnamese food on your own, it might be difficult to know where to go and what to have.
 If Ho Chi Minh City is your first destination in Vietnam, introduce yourself to the nation’s cuisine with the four famous dishes: Pho, Banh Mi, Banh Xeo, and Com Tam.

-While Banh Xeo is a savoury snack, Com Tam is a good option for a meal.
+While Banh Xeo is a savory snack, Com Tam is a good option for a meal.
 The main ingredient in Com Tam is cooked rice with fractured rice grained, hence the name literally means “broken rice”.
 Normally, Com Tam consists of rice, grilled pork, shredded pork skin, and fried egg along with pickled vegetables.
-Restaurants can add or change the savoury ingredients to create different versions of Com Tam.
-The flavour is not complete without sweet nuoc mam (fish sauce) that also has different flavours between regions.
+Restaurants can add or change the savory ingredients to create different versions of Com Tam.
+The flavor is not complete without sweet nuoc mam (fish sauce) that also has different flavors between regions.
 Check out Banh Xeo 46A Dinh Cong Trang Street and Quan Com Tam Nguyen Van Cu at 74 Nguyen Van Cu to have a taste of these delicious dishes.

 Local Drinks in Saigon